 Shinagawa Yakiimo Terrace - Steaming Sweet Potatoes and Warming Open-Air Kotatsu

-Shinagawa Yakiimo terrace had its start in 2018.
-When asked why they created a sweet potato festival the answer was simply that it's a delicious and healthy snack that is enjoyed by everyone, no matter age or gender.
+Shinagawa Yakiimo Terrace had its start in 2018.
+When asked why they created a sweet potato festival the answer was simply that it's a delicious and healthy snack that is enjoyed by everyone, no matter the age or gender.

-If you ever visited a Japanese supermarket during the colder month you will know that this answer is very true.
-You see a and ederly woman getting one for a simple afternoon snack while a small child begs his or her mother for yakiimo right beside her.
+If you ever visited a Japanese supermarket during the colder months, you know that this answer is very true.
+You see an ederly woman getting one for a simple afternoon snack while a small child begs his or her mother for yakiimo right beside her.

-The soft flesh and sweet flavor make it easy to eat and it is also good for you because it is full of vitamins and high in fiber.
+The soft flesh and sweet flavor make it easy to eat and it's also healthy because it is full of vitamins and high in fiber.
 There are many good reasons why this sweet snack has been popular in Japan for a long time.

 However, sweet potatoes aren't all equal.
 Some are sweeter, some are milder, some yellow, some orange and some even purple.
 To introduce everyone to the great variety of sweet potatoes and the snacks in the same flavor, Shinagawa Yakiimo Terrace was invented.

-The line-up of the Shinagawa Yakiimo Terrace mainly consists of shops located in and around the Tokyo area presenting their best sweet potatoes and sweet potato snacks.
-Please note that the shops may differ in 2020
+Here are ten examples of what to expect at the Shinagawa Yakiimo Terrace.
+The line-up mainly consists of shops located in and around the Tokyo area presenting their best sweet potatoes and sweet potato snacks.

 2. Moimoi - Purple Sweet Potato Specialty Store